Showing posts with label science. Show all posts

 This page grew out of my Ivermectin vs. COVID-19 page.
 While collecting links on that subject I ran across these papers on ivermectin and cancer.

 The drug shows some amazing potential as a safe, non-toxic, treatment that can be used as an alternative, or addition, to chemotherapy.
+Many of these papers describe ivermectin as killing cancer cells without harming healthy cells.
+A wondrous drug indeed!

 Papers